tls-md/tls-md/TLS/Concepts/STAR.md

 VISIBLE THING IN the NIGHT SKY LACKING CLOUDS.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most general word for stars is the not very common chén 辰, but the word can also be used to refer to specific stars.
-(Note however, that in early times chén 辰 currently referred to specific stars such as the North Pole Star.)
+1. The most general word for stars is the not very common chén [[辰]], but the word can also be used to refer to specific stars.
+(Note however, that in early times chén [[辰]] currently referred to specific stars such as the North Pole Star.)
-2. The common use word for a star is xīng 星 and this term does not incluce sun and moon.
+2. The common use word for a star is xīng [[星]] and this term does not incluce sun and moon.
-3. Xiù 宿 refers specifically to a constellation of stars.
+3. Xiù [[宿]] refers specifically to a constellation of stars.
 ##
 HUANG JINGUI 2006
 ASTRONOMY 3.